Gabriella439/slides/lambdaconf/data.md

 # Exercise

-Left join the `specimens` with the `nomina` table on the name of the species:
+Left join the `specimens` table with the `nomina` table on the species name:

+The species name is a composite key computed in a different way for each table:

 * Concatenate the `dwc:genus` and `dwc:specificEpithet` columns in `specimens`
 * Concatenate the `Genus.current` and `species.current` columns in `nomina`